Odyssey-Venture/Odyssey-Venture/README.md

 Rewards tokens collected from sell fees are converted into BNB.
 Holders meeting the minimum required balance will automatically earn a share of these rewards.
 Rewards are earned proportionate to the holder's eligible tokens in the pool of all eligible tokens.
-Any holder meeting the minimum requirement will start with 40% of their tokens added to the pool of tracked tokens.
-This amount increases by 15% for each week the holder goes without selling until 100% is reached.
+Any holder with the minimum balance will start with 40% of their tokens added to the pool of tokens tracked.
+This amount will increased by 15% for each week the holder goes without selling until 100% is reached and they are fully vested.
+Any reduction of tokens, either by selling or transferring, will drop back to 40% and restart the vesting process.

 * The percent of tokens eligible to earn rewards is `40% + 15% * weeks staked` capped at 100%.